Top 5 Things to See, Do and Taste at The Ex in 2018

 Take a walk on the spooky side of the CNE

-An off-shoot of the CNE Heritage Walking Tour, which guides visitors through The Ex’s rich 138-year history, comes the CNE Ghost Walks.
-Departing from the Princes’ Gates, these 60-minute tours explore some of the darker historical events to occur (with some continuing to occur nightly) in and around Exhibition Place.
-Culminating at the historic Scadding Cabin, these tours are a perfect way to experience something different – and spooky – at the CNE in 2017.
+An off-shoot of the CNE Heritage Walking Tour, which guides visitors through The Ex’s rich 139-year history, is the CNE Ghost Walks.
+Departing from the Princes’ Gates, these 60-minute tours explore some of the darker historical events (with some continuing to occur nightly) in and around Exhibition Place.
+Culminating at the historic Scadding Cabin, these tours are a fun way to experience something different – and spooky – at the CNE in 2018.

 Catch the highest-flying action the CNE has to offer

-Celebrate 68 years of gravity-defying aerial stunts this Labour Day weekend, from September 2 to 4 with the Canadian International Air Show.
+Celebrate 69 years of gravity-defying aerial stunts on Labour Day weekend, from September 2 to 4 with the Canadian International Air Show.
 From showcasing the latest in aviation technology to the iconic acrobatics of Canada’s own Snowbirds, this annual centerpiece of the CNE is not to be missed!